EvictionLab/eviction-lab-etl/README.md

 ## Deployment

 Deployment is managed by an AWS Batch job.
-If you have an AWS account and a Batch job set up based on the Dockerfile, you can  run `make deploy` to schedule a job.
+If you have an AWS account, you can use the `batch_cfn.yml` CloudFormation template to create an AWS Batch job based on the Dockerfile (with the Docker image `evictionlab/eviction-lab-etl` on Docker Hub).
+Once this is set up, you can run `make deploy` to schedule a job.

 ## Build Census Data from Source